Insights Employment & Immigration Law – what’s on the horizon?

 Key points

-The government has confirmed that it will introduce a statutory limit on the length of non-compete clauses of 3 months and will bring forward legislation to introduce the statutory limit “when parliamentary time allows“.
+The previous Conservative government had confirmed that it would introduce a statutory limit on the length of non-compete clauses of 3 months and bring forward legislation to introduce the statutory limit “when parliamentary time allows”.
+It is now unclear when (and if!) the Labour government will take this forward.

 Date of entry into force